josephernest/talktalktalk/README.md

 Q: How to find the date and time of the messages?
 A: Hover over the messages, and a tooltip will show the date and time.

+Q: Is there a flood control feature?
+A: The chat has a very basic flood control: a user cannot send more than 10 messages in 5 seconds.

 Q: Is there a way to prevent a particular username from being used by anyone except me?
 A: The username `admin` is available *if and only if* the username `adminxyz` is entered in the input box.
 Change `adminxyz` to a private password in the beginning of `talktalktalk.py`, and as a result *noone else than you will be able to use the username `admin`.*